openearth/sealevel/notebooks/analysis/gtsm/README.md

 ```
 This assumes an all water, elastic earth, and no self attraction.

+In this simulation all tidal forcings (~400) were active in this
+simulation.
+Thus the estimates also contain indirect non-linear
+effects, such as the nodal modulation on the amplitude of M2
+interacting with itself.
+This allows the computation to deviate from
+the equilibrium tide.
+The tidal potential, corrections for solid earth
+tide (through Love numbers) and self attraction and loading aare
+included.

 Using this dataset we fit, using an ordinary least squares approach,
 the nodal tidal amplitude, and phase.
 Details of this analysis can be